But only whiffs of paraffin

 - An earlier episode establishes the concept when hiding from simulants, though the AR machine prevents it.

 - Mildly invoked in the episode "Justice" from Smallville.
 While infiltrating a LexCorp complex, Green Arrow turns off his communication feed with Watchtower by saying, "Switching to silent running."
 Presumably, this is so he can plant explosives throughout the complex without having to listen to potential objections from Chloe.

 - A rare version from the Age of Sail.
-In the Horatio Hornblower TV series, Hornblower manages to sail his tiny cutter into the middle of the Spanish fleet in some fog.
+In the Captain Horatio Hornblower R.N.
+TV series, Hornblower manages to sail his tiny cutter into the middle of the Spanish fleet in some fog.
 They try Dressing as the Enemy and being very quiet.
 It doesn't work.

 - Futurama: "Nobody make a smell!"

-- In the Space Ghost Coast To Coast episode "Flipmode", Space Ghost is putting on a murder mystery dinner set in a submarine.
+- In the Space Ghost Coast to Coast episode "Flipmode", Space Ghost is putting on a murder mystery dinner set in a submarine.
 At one point (high on natural gas) he yells, "We're in silent running here.
 Moltar, we are in silent running! (louder) Do you understand the concept of silent running?!"

 - Possible, but rarely used in Mechwarrior 4.
 Mechs could shut down completely to remove themselves from electronic detection.
 This wouldn't make you invisible, but a good observation point could let you set up an ambush.

 - In the Fallout series of games there is a perk named silent running that takes the phrase much more literally.

 - Included in the Silent Hunter Series, and frequently necessary for survival.